blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Separation of Form and Function

-The components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) MUST be made in such a way that a client [Systems](../lexicon/RFC-Lexicon-2.md#system) CAN use only the functional part and implement its own interfaces or otherwise achieve its own desired look and feel and UX.
+The components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) MUST be made in such a way that client [Systems](../lexicon/RFC-Lexicon-2.md#system) CAN use only the functional part and implement its own interfaces or otherwise achieve its own desired look and feel and UX.

 ### Different Privacy Request Response Scenarios